UoB-COMSM0166/2026-group-14/docs/README.md

 #### Tower System

-The tower roster is designed as a role-based system rather than six isolated units: basic towers provide stable single-target damage, slow and area towers control enemy tempo and spacing, support-oriented towers amplify surrounding output, and high-cost towers provide burst or situational effects; we keep these parameters in `TOWER_TYPES` so balance changes can be made consistently without rewriting core combat logic, and this setup naturally encourages mixed compositions instead of one repetitive build path.
+The tower roster is a role-based system: basic towers provide stable single-target damage, slow and area towers control enemy tempo and spacing, support-oriented towers amplify surrounding output, and high-cost towers provide burst or situational effects; we keep these parameters in `TOWER_TYPES` so balance changes can be made consistently without rewriting core combat logic, and this setup encourages mixed compositions.

 | | Tower | Cost | Damage | Special ability |
 |:--:|---|--:|--:|---|